gu-fan/galaxy.vim/README.md

         Press `<leader>glg` or input `:GalaxyGen`,then:
             1.Input your scheme name
             2.Choose your preferred color for background.
         You got a scheme!
-And you can tuning it with it's colors.
+        And the manager is opened for further tuning.

 * With this you got: